Understanding the Mere Exposure Effect: How Familiarity Shapes Preferences and Behavior

 Getty/d3sign

-Mere exposure in interpersonal attraction and relationships
+Mere exposure in social situations

 Because the mere exposure effect means that individuals like what they see most often, they may be more likely to get along with people they see regularly.
 This effect could explain why many individuals feel most comfortable with people they see at work or school or why being around family can be comforting.
 In this way familiarity breeds investment, so it's not uncommon for individuals to emotionally “invest” in those they see on a regular basis.